splynx/docs/files/en/networking/radius_customization/radius_customization.md

 ### Tariff

-Most of these values can be changed at the Tariff plans menu in Splynx
+Most of these values can be changed on the configuration of Tariff plans within Splynx

 [Internet plans description](configuring_tariff_plans/internet_plans/internet_plans.md)